top of page

 Quite serendipitously we made our way to the nearby Sir Edmund Hillary Café & Bar at the Hermitage Hotel, which offered an even better view of a now unobscured Mount Cook.
 Possibly the highest mountain I’ve ever seen,

-Mount Cooke from the balcony off the Sir Edmund Hillary Café & Bar
+Mount Cooke from the balcony of the Sir Edmund Hillary Café & Bar

 Another day another glacial lake, Lake Wānaka.
-The eponymous town was filled with a bunch of kids (i.e. twenty year olds) as new snow had fallen on nearby mountains and the they were on break from “uni."
+The eponymous town was filled with a bunch of kids (i.e. twenty-year-olds) as new snow had fallen on nearby mountains and they were on break from “uni."

 Lodgings: The Wānaka Hotel ($112 USD) offered us possibly the last room in town.
-The place has a connecting bar, coffeehouse, gaming parlour and liquor store.
-All it needed was a pizza joint and it could have fulfilled all a traveler's primal needs.
+The place has a connecting bar, coffeehouse, gaming parlour, and liquor store.
+All it needed was a pizza joint and it could have fulfilled all of a traveler's primal needs.

 Day 6 - 7